docker-library/docs/eggdrop/README.md

 	-v /path/to/host/scripts:/home/eggdrop/eggdrop/scripts
 ```

 to your docker run command line (and then edit your config file to load the scripts from the path that matches where you mounted the scripts dir).
+HOWEVER, if you mount your own scripts directory on top of the container's scripts directory, make sure you have a local copy of the "standard" scripts that Eggdrop comes with.
+Otherwise, when you mount your own directory in, some of the standard scripts Eggdrop uses will not be there, and it will not start.
+As an alternative, you could also mount to /home/eggdrop/eggdrop/scripts2 (or something similar) and make sure you update the source command with the new path.

 ## Exposing network ports